 “You aren’t gonna need it” (YAGNI) is a principle espoused by extreme programming (XP).
 It says to implement things only when you actually need them, never when you foresee the need.
-I see serious problems with this principle.
+I see serious problems with this principle; it is short-sighted.

 From a product management perspective, the product owner’s job is to define a release roadmap and a backlog of requirements for development that they foresee a need in the market.
 There is a vision and product strategy that guides what should be developed and how to develop it.
 Does the YAGNI principle apply equally to this backlog?
 It can be argued that anything on the future roadmap is subject to change.
 Therefore, developers should not be building features, infrastructure, and platform capabilities in anticipation of those future needs, no matter how confident they are that the backlog will be implemented.

 Doing the minimum to meet the immediate need leads to technical debt.
 YAGNI causes developers to defer solving more difficult architectural problems until the need becomes critical.
 Architectural problems (“-ilities”) are often systemic, which means as the code base grows the cost to refactor and fix becomes greater.

 Security and error handling are examples of systemic issues that are very difficult to fix later.
 If the problem grows too large, it becomes too costly to fix, because the work cannot be accomplished within a sprint without leaving the code broken (i.e., failed builds, failed tests), and that is absolutely forbidden.
 That constraint makes it impractical to fix large scale architectural problems throughout the code base, when the problem has become intractable.
 The software eventually collapses under the weight of its technical debt because of compounded interest, as the debt is multiplied with a growing code base.